B.A. - Waterloo University

 Diploma in Early Childhood Education - Seneca College

-Miss J. Park: "Working at PCA is very important to me because I get to work with the amazing teachers who are willing to support each other in God’s name.
+Mrs. J. Lee: "Working at PCA is very important to me because I get to work with the amazing teachers who are willing to support each other in God’s name.
 Also, I am grateful to have the opportunity of working with both Junior school and BASP students so that we can learn and grow together as a Christian community.
 Seeing those smiles of our students tells me how God is using our school to glorify Him.
 I am so blessed to have PCA in my life!"

 B. Applied Arts ECE - Ryerson University